exercism/mips/exercises/practice/leap/.approaches/boolean-chain-reverse/content.md

 ```

 This approach performs three boolean tests in sequence, using the _remainder_ of a division to check if the year is evenly divisible by certain numbers.
-Contrarily to the [traditional boolean chain](../boolean-chain) approach however, it tests the outlier conditions first.
+Contrarily to the [traditional boolean chain][approach-boolean-chain] approach however, it tests the outlier conditions first.

 - First, it checks if the year is evenly divisible by `400`.
   - If it is, it returns `1` (leap) immediately, "short circuiting" the chain.